tgirke/rcf/alerts.md

 ## Unannounced exceptions

-### 11:00 AM, 13-Aug-17: AC problem
+### 11:00 AM, 13-Aug-17: Cooling problem

-Since Sat morning one of the AC units is not working properly.
+Since Sat morning one of the HVAC units is not working properly.
 To avoid overheating, we have shut down most of the idle nodes (1:30PM, Sun).
 As soon as the AC unit is repaired we will power these nodes back on.